Jefferson County Courts – A Practical Guide to Court Records and Services

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Jefferson County, located in the eastern panhandle of Ohio along the Ohio River, maintains court records across multiple judicial divisions headquartered primarily at the Jefferson County Courthouse in Steubenville.
-The county seat has served as the center of judicial activity since the county’s formation in 1797, and today records span the Court of Common Pleas (with its General, Domestic Relations, Probate, and Juvenile divisions), three outlying County Court districts, and the Steubenville Municipal Court.
-Court records in Jefferson County encompass case documents such as complaints, motions, journal entries, docket sheets, judgments, and sentencing orders, as well as administrative documents related to court operations, fiscal management, and personnel matters.
-These records are maintained by the respective clerk’s offices and are largely accessible to the public under Ohio law.
+Jefferson County sits in the eastern panhandle of Ohio along the Ohio River, with court records spread across multiple judicial divisions headquartered primarily at the Jefferson County Courthouse in Steubenville.
+The county seat has been the center of judicial activity since the county's formation in 1797.
+Today, records span the Court of Common Pleas (with its General, Domestic Relations, Probate, and Juvenile divisions), three County Court districts, and the Steubenville Municipal Court.
+Case documents — complaints, motions, journal entries, docket sheets, judgments, and sentencing orders — are maintained by the respective clerk's offices and are largely accessible to the public under Ohio law.

-Individuals searching for court records in Ohio can begin by consulting the clerk of the court where a case was filed.
-Jefferson County’s courts each maintain their own filing systems, and many offer electronic lookup tools.
-The Ohio court system provides general information about court structure, public-access rules, and statewide resources that may help users identify the correct court or division for a particular case type.
-Beyond online portals, records can also be obtained through in-person visits to clerk windows, written requests by mail, and — for certain criminal-history inquiries — through the Jefferson County Sheriff’s Office or the Ohio Bureau of Criminal Investigation.
+If you're searching for court records in Ohio, start with the clerk of the court where a case was filed.
+Jefferson County's courts each maintain their own filing systems, and many offer electronic lookup tools.
+The Ohio court system provides general information about court structure, public-access rules, and statewide resources that can help you identify the correct court or division.
+Beyond online portals, records can also be obtained through in-person visits to clerk windows, written requests by mail, and — for certain criminal-history inquiries — through the Jefferson County Sheriff's Office or the Ohio Bureau of Criminal Investigation.

 How to Look Up a Court Case in Jefferson County?

-The method for locating a court case depends on which court or division handled the matter.
-Jefferson County operates several courts, each with its own clerk and, in most instances, its own electronic search capability.
+The method for locating a case depends on which court or division handled the matter.
+Jefferson County operates several courts, each with its own clerk and, in most cases, its own electronic search tool.

-The General Division hears felony criminal cases and civil actions exceeding $500 in controversy.
+The General Division hears felony criminal cases and civil actions with more than $500 in controversy.
 It sits on the second and third floors of the Jefferson County Courthouse.

-The Clerk of Courts maintains an online case lookup and payments portal where users can search General Division civil and criminal dockets by party name, case number, or filing date.
-The Clerk of Courts website also provides court information, fee schedules, and filing instructions.
+The Clerk of Courts maintains an online case lookup and payments portal where you can search General Division civil and criminal dockets by party name, case number, or filing date.
+The Clerk of Courts website also has court information, fee schedules, and filing instructions.
 In-person searches are available Monday through Friday, 8:30 a.m. to 4:30 p.m.

-Domestic Relations matters (divorce, dissolution, custody, and support) are heard by Magistrate Maresa Taylor in Room 301 on the third floor of the courthouse.
-The clerk’s phone number is (740) 283-8583.
+Divorce, dissolution, custody, and support matters are heard by Magistrate Maresa Taylor in Room 301 on the third floor of the courthouse.
+The clerk's phone number is (740) 283-8583.

 Probate and Juvenile Courts

 Both divisions are presided over by Judge Frank Noble and are located on the fourth floor of the courthouse at 301 Market Street.
-Phone: (740) 283-8557; Fax: (740) 283-8653 The Probate Court maintains a dedicated online records search where users can look up estate cases, guardianships, adoptions, marriage licenses, and other filings at no charge.
+Phone: (740) 283-8557; Fax: (740) 283-8653.
+The Probate Court offers a dedicated online records search where you can look up estate cases, guardianships, adoptions, marriage licenses, and other filings at no charge.
 Probate and Juvenile Court forms are available for download.

 County Courts (Limited Jurisdiction)